adamjtaylor/adamjtaylor_netlify/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+#role: Professor of Artificial Intelligence

 # Organizations/Affiliations
-organizations:
+#organizations:
-- name: National Physical Laboratory
+#- name: National Physical Laboratory
-  url: ""
+#  url: ""
-- name: The Francis Crick Institute

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests are in the application of multimodal mass spectrometry imaging and advanced data analysis approaches to unravel spatial heterogeneity in tumour metabolism.